nobias-fht/pasteur_n2v/docs/future_courses.md

 # Future courses

 It is difficult to teach deep-learning in 3h.
 Can you imagine how much you could learn in a week?
 Or even two?
+Then apply to our courses!

 ## DL4MIA